singh-man/books/crackingTheCoding/16_moderate.md

 Note that since the array is presumably unsorted, it would be equally fast in terms of big Oto  just do a binary search at each element for its complement.
 This would give us a two-step algorithm, where each step is O(N  log  N).

-**16.25  LRU Cache:** Design and build a"least recently used"cache, which evicts the least recently used item.
+**16.25  LRU Cache:** Design and build a "least recently used" cache, which evicts the least recently used item.
 The cache should map from keys to values (allowing you to insert and retrieve a value associated with a particular key) and be initialized with a max size.
 When it is full, it should evict the least recently used item.
 You can assume the keys are integers and the values are strings.

 **SOLUTION**